Is the Mountain Bike of Flanders a race?

 Am I free to choose my start time?

-This is only possible for the time trial on Friday, where you can specify your desired start time during the online registration process.
+This is only possible for the time trial on Friday, where you can specify your desired starting time during the online registration process.
 We’ll do our best to assign you a slot that’s closest to your request.
-The start times will be communicated to the participants by mail before the event.
-The general classification will determine your start position in Saturday’s and Sunday’s stages (group start at 10:00 AM).
+The starting times will be communicated to the participants by mail before the event.
+The result on Friday determines the starting position on Saturday (group start at 9 am).
+The classification after the race on Saturday determines the starting position on Sunday (group start at 9 a.m.).

 Is there a time limit?
 What if I am lapped?

-Yes, there is an (ample) time limit, that will be communicated later.
+Yes, for practical reasons, there is an (ample) time limit.
 If you finish outside the time limit, you will not be included in the results and the general classification, but are still allowed to start in the other stage(s).
-Do not stress to much about this: no single participant has finished outside the time limit in the first two editions.

 Can I participate with an E-bike, gravel or cyclocross bike?